awslabs/kinesis-aggregation/java/KinesisDeaggregator/README.md

-# Kinesis Producer Library Compatible Java Lambda Processor
+# Kinesis Producer Library Compatible Java Record Deaggregator

-This Lambda function will read events from Kinesis and perform the necessary deaggregation of KPL encoded data.
-It provides two examples of how to process Kinesis data in Java from AWS Lambda which you can use to build new applications, depending on the style of code you prefer.

-## Lambda Function

-The code that provides our Lambda function is `KinesisLambdaReceiver.java`, which impelements the `handleRequest` interface twice, once for each style of code.
-This code works in the same way, but you may find you prefer the Java 8 style using Streams, or alternatively the pre-Java 8 method of using Lists.
-If you want to use the List style method, then you'll need to change the method `handleRequestWithLists` to `handleRequest`.
+This library provides a set of convenience functions to perform record deaggregatoin that is compatible with the Google Protobuf format used by the Kinesis Producer Library or the KPL Aggregator module.
+This module can be used in any Java-based application that receives aggregated Kinesis records, including applications running on AWS Lambda.

 ## KPL Deaggregator

 The KPL Deaggregator is the class that does the work of extracting KPL encoded UserRecords from our Kinesis Records.
 In both our functions we create a new instance of the class, and then provide it the code to run on each extracted UserRecord.
 For example, using Java 8 Streams:

 ```
         deaggregator.stream(
                 event.getRecords().stream(),
                 userRecord -> {
                     // Your User Record Processing Code Here!
                     logger.log(String.format("Processing UserRecord %s (%s:%s)",
                             userRecord.getPartitionKey(),
                             userRecord.getSequenceNumber(),
                             userRecord.getSubSequenceNumber()));
                 });
 ```

 In this invocation, we are extracting the Kinesis Records from the Event provided by AWS Lambda, and converting them to a Stream.
 We then provide a lambda function which iterates over the extracted user records, and you can type in your own logic instead of the `logger.log()` call.